Civic journalism: Political journalism

 Political journalism is a similar concept, with four key pillars: the framing of politics as a strategic game, conflict framing and media negativity, interpretive versus straight news, and political or partisan bias.
 These four pillars are integral to the ideology as a whole.
 Political journalism relates to civic journalism in that it is a movement towards democratizing the media to partake in the voting process.

 Political journalism's first pillar, the framing of politics as a strategic game, is meant to signify how politics should not simply be seen as a simple election process for democracies.
 In order to win, one must play the game well.
 Civic journalism and political journalism are meant to be tools for successful democratic elections in viewing politics as a strategic game.
-This is mainly due to the fact that they both encourage constituents to voice their opinions so that politicians are more representative of the true whole.
-The second pillar is conflict framing and media negativity, due to the fact that information portrayed in the media can often be skewed or false.
+This is mainly because they both encourage constituents to voice their opinions so that politicians are more representative of the true whole.
+The second pillar is conflict framing and media negativity, because information portrayed in the media can often be skewed or false.
 Political journalism offers an avenue to resolve this issue and eliminates potential conflicts of interest.
 The third pillar is interpretative versus straight news.
 Often, the way that information is portrayed is not entirely neutral, and has some bias.
 Media sources may leave the implications or ramifications of a certain news event up to interpretation by the viewer.
 An idea that relates to this is interpretive journalism, or interpretive reporting, which requires a journalist to go beyond the basic facts related to a news event and provide a deeper analysis or coverage of an event.
 Finally, the last pillar is political or partisan bias, which in a sense relates to the rest of these pillars as well.
 Political or partisan bias refers to the non-neutrality of news coverage or general political occurrences.
 Often, when politicians speak they are heavily biased, and it is up to the individual to determine whether to believe what they are hearing.
 Political and civic journalism provide an avenue for the media and the general public to integrate into the democratic process to promote transparency.